Putting A Picture On The Web Page

 Image Format

-The two most widely used image formats are either the gif or jpg format.
+The most widely used image formats are gif or jpg format.
 The gif format is suitable for pictures with solid blocks of color such as charts, or when an image requires a transparent background.
 The jpg format is suitable for pictures with subtle color changes such as photos.

 Pictures used on websites need to be optimized so that they won't take too long to load.
 For more info see Optimizing Graphics.
 Next we're going to make links in lesson 6.